kshaffer/edtechalgorithms/README.md

-# edtechalgorithms
+# Demystifying Ed-Tech Algorithms

-Demystifying Ed-Tech Algorithms, workshop at Digital Pedagogy Lab, Thursday, August 11, 2016
+A workshop led by Kris Shaffer at Digital Pedagogy Lab, Thursday, August 11, 2016.